im-wmkong/laravel-model-filter/README.md

 A Laravel Eloquent Models filter way

 ## Introduction
-Lets say we want to return a list of users filtered by multiple parameters.
+Let say we want to return a list of users filtered by multiple parameters.
 When we see to:

 `/users?name=wmkong&age=&client=ios&roles[]=1&roles[]=4&roles[]=7`